plusserver/docs/content/en/storage-backup/plusbackup/tutorials/backup-copy-job/index.md

 weight: 40
 ---

-1. Backup Copy Job
+## Backup Copy Job

 PlusCloud as source:

 -   Under Home → Backup copy → Virtual machine → VMware vCloud Director backup ...

     {{< img src="images/image-1.png" alt="Screenshot: new vCloud backup Copy Job" >}}

-2. Job
+## Job

 -   Name: Assign a job name.
-For example→ “kd(customer number)\_copy”
+For example→ "kd(customer number)\_copy”

-    -   Copy mode → select “immediate copy (mirroring)”.
+-   Copy mode → select "immediate copy (mirroring)”.

     {{< img src="images/image-2.png" alt="Screenshot: New Backup Copy Job" >}}

-3. Objects
+## Objects

-    You can choose between “From jobs...” and “From repositories...”:
+-   You can choose between "From jobs...” and "From repositories...”:

 -   From jobs…: if you want to select one or more predefined backup jobs to be copied.

 -   From repositories...: if entire repositories are to be copied.

     {{< img src="images/image-3.png" alt="Screenshot: Objects" >}}

-    -   Then click on “Next”.
+-   Then click on "Next”.

     {{< img src="images/image-4.png" alt="Screenshot: Objects - Next" >}}

-4. Target
+## Target

 -   Backup repository: Select your cloud repository.

 -   Retention policy: Set the retention as high as the backup jobs are set.
 The backup jobs must be checked here.

 -   GFS: The same applies here as for the retention policy.

     {{< img src="images/image-5.png" alt="Screenshot: Target" >}}

-5. Data Transfer
+## Data Transfer

-    -   Select “Direct” → “Next”
+-   Select "Direct” → "Next”

     {{< img src="images/image-6.png" alt="Screenshot: Data Transfer" >}}

-6. Schedule
+## Schedule

-    -   Select “Any time” → “Apply”
+-   Select "Any time” → "Apply”

-    -   Then click “Finish”
+-   Then click "Finish”

     {{< img src="images/image-7.png" alt="Screenshot: Schedule" >}}